Ecuadorian rock: Recognition and acceptance of the genre

 Rock music is widely listened to and enjoyed in Ecuador, however, some forms of the genres are not broadly accepted in certain more conservative sectors of Ecuadorian society where there can be a great deal of prejudice toward the genre.
 Until the midst of the 1990s rockeros of all kinds have been discriminated against.
 Consequently, a powerful alliance of segments of the Catholic Church, the police and other government institutions has been formed against rock music.
 Even in the new millennium the official media discourse is highly discriminative against the rockeros.
-This is evidently shown by the reactions towards the tragedy of a fire blaze which broke out in the nightclub Factory in Quito on April 19 in 2008 during a gothic rock festival "Ecuador gótico" and an awards ceremony.
+This is evidently shown by the reactions towards the tragedy of a fire blaze which broke out in the nightclub Factory in Quito on April 19, 2008, during a gothic rock festival "Ecuador gótico" and an awards ceremony.
 In this fire at least 19 people died and 24 were injured.
 In the flames all members of the band "Zelestial" were literally wiped out.
 Particularly significant was the reaction in the daily press.
 Although there was great sympathy with the victims, their families and friends, on the other hand some journalists – such as Jorge Ortiz in "Hora" or Fernando Ehlers in "La TV" argued that the tragedy had been the result of the "satanic practices", vandalism and the morbid gothic cultures of the rockeros and metaleros.
 Nevertheless, rock continues to be a popular genre in the country.

 Unlike Argentina or Mexico, which have dedicated rock record labels, Ecuador lacks a music industry that supports Ecuadorian rock bands.
 This is an issue of the Ecuadorian music industry that as a whole has had relatively limited support and investment.
 Although, in recent years, a small rock music industry has developed in Ecuador, many Ecuadorian bands believe the lack of a strong local music industry is the primary reason that Ecuadorian rock music has not found international commercial success.